cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If A is allowing for multiple concurrent sessions the adversary might even relay messages of A back to A such that A interacts with itself {{HS14}}.

-The following guidance SHALL be followed regarding party identifiers.
+For fending off these attacks the following guidance SHALL be followed regarding party identifiers.

 - If an application layer's security relies on party identities, it SHALL integrate the party identifiers that are to be checked in the CPace protocol run within CI or ADa/ADb as specified below.

-- Identity strings to be authenticated that are available for both communication partners at protocol start SHALL be integrated as part of CI.
-If both identities are to be checked then CPace SHALL be used in initiator/responder mode and the initiator's identity SHALL be placed first within CI.
+- Identity strings that are to be authenticated that are available for both communication partners at protocol start SHALL be integrated as part of CI.
+If both identities are available before protocol start then CPace SHALL be used in initiator-responder mode and the initiator's identity SHALL be placed first within CI.
-  This avoids the need of an explicit subsequent check for the identity strings and keeps the identities confidential.
+  This avoids the need of an explicit subsequent check for the identity strings, strengthens the security properties with respect to attacks based on quantum computers {sec-quantum-annoying} and keeps the identities confidential.

 - Party identities that are not included in CI and need verification SHALL be integrated in ADa and/or ADb, such that A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
 In this case the application layer SHALL make the recipient check the party identifier string of the remote communication partner for fending off relay attacks.
 Note that identities communicated in ADa or ADb will not be kept confidential.
+This mode corresponds to the method analyzed in {{HMSD18}}.

 ## Hashing protocol transcripts